sNeAkingEoN/RegEnte-Python/README.md

 My first python script, asking you (in german) for a RegEx and a string to match while making silly duck noises.

 #### Why?
 For learning purposes.
-Me learning, that is.
+Me learning Python 3, that is.